eventnetusa/eventnet/src/_drafts/decades-greatest-hits-holiday-ed.md

       infiltrated the Macy’s Thanksgiving Day Parade with a team of 70+ brand ambassadors to provide parade goers with custom Winter Wonderland photos\!
       The photos taken were a part of a social media competition that gave consumers a change to win the grand prize valued at $4,999\!
-WE even had some team members walking in the parade\!
+We even had some team members walking in the parade\!
     single_image_block:
       single_image_path: /uploads/picture4-8.jpg